mjcaisse/cppnow-website/src/index.md

 </div>
 {% endif %}

-The C++Now community has grown out the Boost community and is focused on pushing C++ to its limits.
+The C++Now community has grown out of the Boost community and is focused on pushing C++ to its limits.
 We are helping to define what C++ will look like tomorrow, but are also curious about what we can do with C++ <i>now</i>!